Effect of World War I on children in the United States: Youth organizations

-Boy Scouts
+Boy

 Due to the large nationalist movement during World War I, many youth organizations were developed or expanded, including the Boy Scouts of America.
-During World War I, Woodrow Wilson placed a great importance on the Boy Scouts of America, asking them to encourage war support and educate the public sources about the importance of the war.
-They helped distribute the war pamphlets, helped sell war bonds and helped to drive nationalism and support for the war.
-Additionally, they were involved in many acts that helped the national government, such as locating black walnut to use in war materials and peach pits for gas masks.
-The Boy Scouts were involved in five Liberty Bond drives in which they helped sell Liberty Bonds to benefit the American Government.
-During the first campaign, they raised a total of $23,000,000 and in the second drive they collected $.
+During World War I, Woodrow Wilson placed a great importance on the Boy Scouts of America, asking them to encourage war support and educate public sources about the importance of the war.
+They helped distribute war pamphlets, sell war bonds, and drive nationalism and support for the war.
+Additionally, they were involved in many activities that helped the national government, such as locating black walnuts to use in war materials and peach pits for gas masks.
+The Boy Scouts were involved in five Liberty Bond drives in which they helped sell Liberty Bonds to benefit the U.S. government.
+During the first campaign, they raised a total of $23,000,000.
 For the third campaign, known as the "Wake Up, America" rally, beginning on April 27, 1918, 400,000 Boy Scouts embarked on a door to window program selling Liberty Bonds as well as war stamps.
 At the end of the five campaigns, the Boy Scouts raised $354,859,262 in bond subscriptions and $43,043,698 in war stamps.
-When a Boy Scout sold a bond or stamp, he would record the sale and send in a post card to his local post office, which would then forward it to the bonds and stamps, he would receive an "Ace Medal".
+When a Boy Scout sold a bond or stamp, he would record the sale and send in a post card to his local post office, which would then forward it to the bonds and stamps.
+The Boy Scout would receive an "Ace Medal".